learn-co-curriculum/dsc-song-analysis-try-experience/lists.md

 ***

 Great, now that we understand **lists**, we can convert our continuous string of lyrics to a list of individual words using another built-in Python method `.split()`.
+The `.split()` method splits a into individual elements based on the criteria you provide and puts those elements into a list.

+To use this method, you apply it to the end of the variable you want to split, and you provide the separator as an argument to the method.
+For example if you wanted to split The default behavior is to split on any whitespace, but you can specify the separator you would like to separate by.
+For example,

 Here is how we tell the computer to do this: split the string into a different entity every time you see a space.
 Here are those directions in code.
 ```list_of_lyrics = lyrics.split(' ')```

 ## Try it out